sfarrens/sfarrens.github.io/_posts/2022-02-20-best-albums.md

 [Mastodon](https://en.wikipedia.org/wiki/Mastodon_(band)) demonstrate astonishing musical versatility and imagination, and are able to push the boundaries of metal with each album they release.
 Their eighth release, [*Hushed and Grim*](https://en.wikipedia.org/wiki/Hushed_and_Grim), is no exception.
 Ever since drummer Brann Dailor decided to take on more lead vocal duties for the band, Mastodon have been in the unique position of having three exceptional lead singers.
 Primary vocalist, Troy Sanders, has never sounded so good in my opinion.
 It sounds like he has really pushed himself out of his comfort zone enabling him to explore new musical dimensions.
 On songs like *The Crux* and *Skeleton of Splendor* it feels like an emotional tide is being held back by his powerful lungs.

-It may not be Mastodon's best album to date, but I love how they continue to evolve and surprise me with the directions they take.
+It may not be my favourite Mastodon album to date, but I love how they continue to evolve and surprise me with the directions they take.

 ### 1 Bloodmoon: I - *Converge & Chelsea Wolf*